Navi Mental Health Wayfinder

 • submit a maximum of one scholarship (master’s or doctoral) or fellowship application per academic year to either CIHR, NSERC or SSHRC.
 Nominations to the Vanier CGS program and applications to the Banting Postdoctoral Fellowships program do not count toward this limit (other exceptions may apply to CIHR internships).;

-• not have already received a doctoral-level scholarship or fellowship from CIHR, NSERC or SSHRC.
+• not have already received a doctoral-level scholarship or fellowship from CIHR, NSERC or SSHRC (does not apply to CIHR Fellowships); and

 Please refer to the appropriate literature for CIHRNSERC and SSHRC for further details on the agency specific doctoral awards as eligibility requirements may vary, e.g. tenable at foreign institutions, months of study.